jbcbdse/typescript-seed/README.md

 ## Contributing

-Feel free to add more sensible defaults for a basic node application, such as a "prettier" config, if that would best, or a `yarn tdd` script for running tests in a watch mode.
+Feel free to add more sensible defaults for a basic node application.